Deadlift Muscles Worked: Sumo vs Trap Bar (Hex) vs Dumbbell vs Single Leg

 • Medial deltoids

-Trap Bar Deadlift Muscles Worked (Hex Bar Deadlift Muscles Worked) vs Barbell Deadlifts
+Trap Bar Deadlift Muscles Worked (Hex Bar Deadlift Muscles Engagement) vs Barbell Deadlifts

-The trap bar deadlift or hex bar deadlift uses a trap bar rather than a barbell for the deadlift and as a result, the trap bar deadlift muscles worked are the same muscles activated in the barbell deadlift with the exception that the hex bar deadlift tends to place a greater emphasis on the quads.
+The trap bar deadlift or hex bar deadlift uses a trap bar instead of a barbell, engaging the same muscles as a barbell deadlift.
+However, the hex bar deadlift tends to place greater emphasis on the quads.

 Trap bar deadlift has the same range of motion (the path and distance that the bar travels) as the conventional deadlift and the stance is also similar.
 The use of a trap bar however, requires the use of a neutral grip.

-As a result of this change, the lifter can haul much more weight than they would with the conventional barbell deadlift.3
+As a result of this change, the lifter can haul much more weight than they would with the conventional barbell deadlift.18

 The trap bar has similarities to the sumo deadlift in that the chest remains upright but emphasizes the: